 This month storage analyst Jerome Wendt's "Tech Report" takes look at intelligent switches.
 According to Charles Clark intelligent switches date back to the 1980s in the field of telephony.
-These switches made their first
+These switches made their first appearance in voice networks as a means of automating certain aspects of network management, such as provisioning and call handling, to lower administrative costs.

 But now they are back in a different form -- to help manage your large storage environments.
 According to Jerome, "switches bear the brunt of the changes in storage networks.
 They must simultaneously monitor and prioritize bandwidth for critical applications, handle storage management functions and secure access for all devices attached to the SAN.
 Putting these services in switches gives users multiple benefits."